 - Grab all of your ingredients and have them ready.

-- Dice your carrots and set aside.
+- Dice your carrots and set aside.3 carrots cleaned and diced small

 - Pre-heat a heavy bottom dutch oven or pot on medium high heat.